 In the example below, we’ll setup a CPU Usage warning:

-The CPU Usage warning in the example above, is set to send out warnings if the usage is at or over 40% average over 5minutes.
+The CPU Usage warning in the example above, is set to send out warnings every 10 minutes if the usage is at or over 40% average over a period of 5 minutes.

 Please note that alerts are being sent out to the contact list attached to the Uptime Monitor.
 If there is no contact list for that specific monitor, then no alert is being sent out, even if configured as shown above.

-Once the usage is at or goes above the defined percentage, our system will start sending out alerts every minute, until any of the following happen:
+Once the usage is at or goes above the defined percentage, our system will start sending out alerts, until any of the following happen:

 – the average load over the selected period drops below the warning defined limit; OR

 – the Uptime Monitor is put under maintenance with no notifications; OR